From the Editor

 ARTS OPPORTUNITIES

-* Ten years after Good Chance was formed in the Calais Jungle refugee camp, it is launching Stage Door 10 - a national programme placing 10 creatives from refugee backgrounds in paid roles across 10 of the UK’s leading theatres and arts organisations.
+* Good Chance, formed in the Calais Jungle refugee camp, is launching Stage Door 10 - a national programme placing 10 creatives from refugee backgrounds in paid roles across 10 UK theatres and arts organisations.

 * Theatro Technis and Hyphen Artist Collective’s offer free in-person & online writing sessions + community chats for hyphenated & global majority creatives.